 - allow secure identification of the owner

-- facilitate efficient road side checks
+- facilitate efficient roadside checks

 - track the entire life cycle of new and second-hand cars

-- enable smarter management for taxes, insurances and fines
+- enable smarter management for taxes, insurances, and fines

-India implemented an infrastructure that now offers immediate access to information about drivers and their vehicles to police and other authorities.
+India implemented an infrastructure that now offers immediate access to information about drivers and their vehicles to Police and other authorities.
 The latest development has been a common layout for eVRC with standard security features for all states (cross-border verification.

-In addition to road safety prevention measures that will leverage applications such as "Point-record driving license" and vehicle control history, Moroccan Ministry of Transport aims to use
+In addition to road safety prevention measures that will leverage applications such as "Point-record driving license" and vehicle control history, Moroccan Ministry of Transport aims to use electronic

-e-driver's license and vehicle registration cards to provide citizens with a set of services that touch multiple facets of their daily lives.
+driver's license and vehicle registration cards to provide citizens with a set of services that touch multiple facets of their daily lives.